 4) Valuate your collection in terms of fair market or the current replacement value.

 5) Keep a copy of your inventory and certificates of authenticity in a secure secondary site, away from where your collection is kept.
 Examples include a safety deposit box or even an email sent to yourself.

 6) When taking photos or video of your collection, be sure to capture any and all markings that will help authenticate the piece.
 Keep digital copies backed up on multiple sources away from your collection.
 A cloud program such as Dropbox is ideal for storing such digital files.

-7) If loss occurs due to burglary or theft, file a police report immediately.
+7) If a loss occurs due to burglary or theft, file a police report immediately.

 - Contact information